d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 To obtain input and output from any original text, T5 is pretrained to predict consecutive spans.
 Specifically, tokens from text are randomly replaced by special tokens where each consecutive span is replaced by the same special token.
 Consider the example in
 :numref:`fig_t5-encoder-decoder`, where the original text is "I", "love", "this", "red", "car".
 Tokens "love", "red", "car" are randomly replaced by special tokens.
 Since "red" and "car" are a consecutive span, they are replaced by the same special token.
 As a result, the input sequence is "I", "&lt;X&gt;", "this", "&lt;Y&gt;", and the target sequence is "&lt;X&gt;", "love", "&lt;Y&gt;", "red", "car", "&lt;Z&gt;", where "&lt;Z&gt;" is another special token marking the end.
 As shown in :numref:`fig_t5-encoder-decoder`, the decoder has a causal attention pattern to prevent itself from attending to future tokens during sequence prediction.

 In T5, predicting consecutive span is also referred to as reconstructing corrupted text.
-With this objective, T5 is pretrained on the C4 (Colossal Clean Crawled Corpus) data consisting of 1000 billion tokens of clean English text from the Web :cite:`raffel2020exploring`.
+With this objective, T5 is pretrained with 1000 billion tokens from the C4 (Colossal Clean Crawled Corpus) data, which consists of clean English text from the Web :cite:`raffel2020exploring`.

 ### Fine-Tuning T5